-Figure 4-51 Pint Server Setting
+Figure 4-47 Pint Server Setting

-There are two states of the print server, they are as follows:
+There are three states of the print server, they are as follows:

-- Online Indicates the print service has been turned on.
-You can click the "Stop" button to stop the print service. - Offline Indicates the print service feature is disabled.
+- Online Indicates the print service has been turned on, and no user is using the print services at present.
+You can click the "Stop" button to stop the print service. - > Offline Indicates the print service feature is disabled.
 You can click "Start" button to start the print service.